aiven/devportal/docs/products/opensearch/dashboards/getting-started.rst

 Query Workbench
 ---------------

-Query Workbench allows to use SQL syntax instead of DSL to query the data.
+Query Workbench allows you to use SQL syntax instead of DSL to query the data.
 For example, you can retrieve the items we just added to the shopping list with:

 .. code:: sql